The Cyprus property sector has grown rapidly since the country joined the European Union in May 2004.

 North Cyprus property

-Cyprus is divided into two areas (Greek Cypriot and Turkish Cypriot), following the 1974 Turkish invasion and occupation of 37 per cent of the island's northern territory.
+Cyprus is divided into two areas (Greek Cypriot and Turkish Cypriot), following the 1974 Turkish invasion.
 There is a high element of risk attached to buying property in Northern Cyprus.
 Much of the land and property is, in the eye of the international community, still owned by Greek Cypriots, which can create legal issues for anyone who buys property or land in the occupied areas of Cyprus.

 Title deed debacle

-The issue is so serious, that top politicians in the UK are now discussing the matter of protecting the rights of property buyers in Cyprus.
+The issue is so serious, that top politicians in Britain are discussing the matter of protecting the rights of property buyers in Cyprus.

-The Cypriot authorities insist that they are trying to resolve the matter, but with no resolution to date.
+The Cypriot authorities insist that they are trying to resolve the matter.

 The property slowdown may be bad news for people who purchased a home at the peak of the last property boom, but it does present a fabulous opportunity to negotiate a significant price reduction on any Cyprus property purchased now.